 5: IPM Machines with Rare-Earth Magnets

-In recent years, the emerging hybrid and electric vehicle market, and, to some extent rising rare-earth magnet costs, have boosted demand for interior permanent magnet (IPM) motors.
+In recent years, the emerging hybrid and electric vehicle market, as well as the rising costs of rare-earth magnets, have increased demand for interior permanent magnet (IPM) motors.
 With advantages like near-constant power over a broad speed range and a magnet-retaining design, IPM motors are ideal for applications like traction motors and machine tools.

-The Interior Permanent Magnet (IPM) machine’s capacity to generate permanent magnet torque and reluctance torque, as well as perform a broad CPSR operation, has significantly boosted its desirability for traction drive systems.
+The Interior Permanent Magnet (IPM) machine’s ability to generate both permanent magnet torque and reluctance torque, as well as perform a broad CPSR operation, has significantly enhanced its desirability for traction drive systems.

 IPM machines can be built to generate reluctance torque in the 40%–50% range, or even higher.
 This appealing characteristic has made IPM machines the machine of choice for many applications.
-And this trend is likely to continue since the cost of magnets accounts for around 20%–30% of the cost of the motor, and manufacturers are interested in lowering the cost of the motor.
+This trend is likely to continue, as the cost of magnets accounts for around 20%–30% of the motor’s total cost, and manufacturers are interested in reducing the motor’s overall cost.

 Benevelli Group

-Electric motors manufacturer, Benevelli Group, manufactures IPM machines for EVs with 20 experience in powertrains.
+Electric motor manufacturer Benevelli Group manufactures IPM machines for EVs, leveraging 20 years of experience in powertrains.
 The company understands the benefit of IPM machines over SPM (Surface Permanent Magnet) machines.

 6: Traction Machines without Rare-Earth Magnets

-The simultaneous attempts for non-rare earth machine alternatives are an important trend in the design of machines for EVs.
-By removing the rare-earth magnets, not only are motor costs reduced but the reliance on this key element is removed.
+The simultaneous pursuit of non-rare-earth machine alternatives is an essential trend in the design of machines for electric vehicles (EVs).
+By removing the rare-earth magnets, not only are motor costs reduced, but the reliance on this key element is removed.
 Induction machines have had a decent chance at addressing this need.
 But the rising demands for high specific power and power density are removing them as viable possibilities.

 Synchronous reluctance machines (SynRM) are intriguing because of their resilience, high efficiency, minimal torque ripple, and simplicity (cheap cost) of control.
 However, they have significant drawbacks.
 Such as a lower power factor, which affects converter sizing and cost, and, more critically, a restricted CPSR.
 Even the SRM (Switched Reluctance Motors) has severe noise difficulties, as well as excessive torque ripple and vibration, plus substantial control complexity and expense.

-SynRM (Synchronous Reluctance Motors) without magnets, when properly constructed, could work as a highly appealing low-cost machine from both the motor and inverter perspectives.
-With more investigation, SynRM and SRMs can give a road to high-performance traction machines without using rare earth elements.
+SynRM (Synchronous Reluctance Motors), without magnets, can be properly constructed to work as a highly appealing, low-cost machine from both the motor and inverter perspectives.
+With more investigation, SynRM and SRMs can pave the way for high-performance traction machines without using rare earth elements.
 Improved SRM and SynRM research may be helpful to for non-rare-earth or decreased rare-earth drivetrains.
 (Source)

 Companies that use Motors Made without Rare-Earth Magnets